 - Gastrointestinal disorders like IBS

-- Life threatening illnesses like cancer or kidney disease
+- Life-threatening illnesses like cancer or kidney disease

 - Severe asthma

 All of these conditions are seen as potentially preventing you from working.
-Even if you have one of these conditions, you may have to justify that it is advanced enough to count.
-The exception is a group of very serious conditions that qualify for “compassionate allowance.”
-These always count as disabilities.
-They include kidney failure, Parkinson’s disease and other serious medical conditions.
+Even if you have one of these conditions, you may have to justify it being advanced enough to count.

 Remember, you don’t need any of these conditions to qualify for disability.
 Any condition qualifies if it prevents you from working.

-Fortunately there is an appeals process.
-When you appeal your SSDI application, there is a good chance you can get it approved even though it was denied in the first round.
-However, you should not try to handle the appeal yourself.
 Many applicants submit their appeal with the same or similar paperwork to the first one.
-This just means the SSA will deny it again.
-Eventually, you will run out of appeals and then you may miss your chance at disability payments forever.
+Unfortunately, this just means the SSA will deny it again.
+Eventually, you will run out of appeals, and then you may miss your chance at disability payments forever.

-Call or text 404-400-4000 or complete a Free Case Evaluation form
+706-400-4000 or complete a Free Case Evaluation form